Jeff-Wu97/Distributed-Fintech-Infrastructure-Testbed/README.md

 # Distributed-Fintech-Infrastructure-Testbed

+## Final Update for Dissertation
+This is the last update for mobile fintech infrastructure app.
+The *Zyzzyva* is uploaded to test the transaction based on Zyzzyva.
+The *TestPBFT* and *TestZyzzyva* are two project files for performance measurement for batch trsaction with PBFT and Zyzzyva.
+Please install the Android Studio before running these files.

+Thank You!

 ## Update: Layout Optimization
 The new layout in *PBFT_v3* is friendly for user operation.
 It could be run as a good Android Studio demo of a transaction on 4-nodes mobile network.
 Do not forget to run the *tel_redir.py* first!